 If the above learning environment sounds unhealthy, it is.
 Thus begins the slippery slope toward narcissistic and anti-social tendencies.
 The culture reinforces these behaviors where performance and its pinnacle “excellence” is the goal.
 It’s a strategy that glorifies the workaholic lifestyle and overachiever.
 This method is addictive for the Ego.

-Social media reinforces the idea that only those who are outside the norms are worthy.
-The unusual is something they can sell.
-So, they target groups.
+Social media reinforces the idea that only those outside the norms are worthy.
+The extraordinary is something they can sell.
+Advertisers target the most susceptible groups.
 They focus on advertising to make each group feel special.
 It’s a strategy that ignores the reality of our true skills and abilities.
 The individual becomes immersed in the cultural narrative.
 So, even this unhealthy state of mind becomes “normal” and comfortable.

 Elements of Self-Compassion

-Self-compassion is the gateway to the virtues of the spirit.
+Compassion for yourself and others is the gateway to the virtues of the spirit.
 It promotes healthy self-perception while providing a foundation for mental and physical wellness.
 This is because compassion is one of the basic elements of the heart.
 Its nature is to grow and extend compassion to others.
-As our heart grows so does our conscience.
+As our heart grows, so does our conscience.
 So, our perception turns outward toward others.

 The elements of self-compassion grow the individual.
-Nurturing the positive things of your spirit gives you the courage to share it with others.
+Nurturing positive things gives you the courage to share them with others.
 Some people refer to this as an awakening.
-As we awaken our conscience grows.
+As we awaken, our conscience grows.
 Our hearts will not allow us to ignore injustice, inequity, and prejudices.
 It is a beautiful thing when we experience the joy of a heart filled with compassion.
 This process starts with the individual.
-This shows how Self-Compassion is better than Self-Esteem.
+This shows how Self-Compassion is superior to Self-Esteem.

 It’s the idea you hear whenever you travel by airplane.
-The flight attendant tells you that if we need oxygen, a mask will drop from the ceiling.
-We are to put ours on first, before attempting to help others.
-This is the main concept behind the elements of self-compassion.
+The flight attendant tells you that a mask will drop from the ceiling if we need oxygen.
+We are to put ours on first before attempting to help others.
+If we are to help others, we must learn to nurture ourselves first.

 Self-Compassion Tactics and Goals